 If you are using a DSL modem and have already checked your port forwarding settings and www.portchecktool.com still reports an error you may need to bridge your DSL modem.
 Some DSL modems come pre-configured and are initially setup to act like a stand alone router or firewall.
-This prevents inbound traffic to pass through the modem and get routed to your home router.
-The upside to this problem is there is an easy fix.
-All you will need to do is disable the PPP login on the DSL modem and instead move these settings to your router.
-This is done by placing the modem into a Bridged mode and then using your ISP/DSL connection settings on the router.
+This prevents inbound traffic to pass through the modem and get routed to your home router, but is an easy fix.
+All you will need to do is disable the PPP login on the DSL modem and move these settings to your router.
+This is done by placing the modem into a “bridged” mode and then using your ISP/DSL connection settings on the router.

-If you are un-sure about your username/password or your specific DSL settings, PLEASE contact your ISP and speak with a tech.
+Note: If you are un-sure about your username/password or your specific DSL settings, PLEASE contact your ISP and speak with a tech.
 They will be able to walk you through this process.

 If you do not have the login for the modem you will need to contact your ISP/DSL provider for this information.
 You may also attempt to look this information up online.
 Warning: Changing settings to your DSL modem may cause connectivity issues.

-Step 2.
-Find the PPP-OE settings, this is generally in the “Advanced” area on the DSL modem.
-There should be an option to set up the modem in bridged mode.
+Step 2: Find the PPP-OE settings, this is generally in the “Advanced” area on the DSL modem.
+There should be an option to set up the modem in “bridged” mode.
 This will now allow your router to be the main routing device on the network.
 You will now need to login to your router to setup the PPP-OE username and password.